vserova/book/pages/ch_objmgr.md

 Before being able to use any Scopes, a client must create and initialize the Object Manager ([CObjectManager](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CObjectManager)).
 Initialization functions include registration of [Data loaders](#data-loaders), some of which may be declared as default ones.
 All default Data loaders are added to a Scope when the latter asks for them.
 All Data loaders are named, so Scopes may refer to them by name.
 Another kind of data object is [CSeq\_entry](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CSeq_entry) - it does not require any data loader, but also may be registered with the Object Manager.
 Seq-entry may not be a default data object.

-<span class="nctnt ncbi-class">CObjectManager</span> is a multi-thread-safe singleton class, which means that only one instance of the class will be created, and it will be safely accessible from all threads.
-This object gets created in the first call to <span class="nctnt ncbi-func">CObjectManager::GetInstance(void)</span> and does not get destroyed until the program terminates (even if all references to it are destroyed), so all calls to <span class="nctnt ncbi-func">GetInstance()</span> will return the same object.
-Therefore you can either save the <span class="nctnt ncbi-class">CRef</span> returned by <span class="nctnt ncbi-func">GetInstance()</span> or call <span class="nctnt ncbi-func">GetInstance()</span> again for subsequent use.
+`CObjectManager` is a multi-thread-safe singleton class, which means that only one instance of the class will be created, and it will be safely accessible from all threads.
+This object gets created in the first call to `CObjectManager::GetInstance(void)` and does not get destroyed until the program terminates (even if all references to it are destroyed), so all calls to `GetInstance()` will return the same object.
+Therefore you can either save the `CRef` returned by `GetInstance()` or call `GetInstance()` again for subsequent use.

-Most other <span class="nctnt ncbi-class">CObjectManager</span> methods are used to manage Data loaders.
+Most other `CObjectManager` methods are used to manage Data loaders.

 #### CObjectManager important methods

--   <span class="nctnt ncbi-func">GetInstance</span> - returns the object manager singleton (creating it if necessary).
-This method can be called multiple times and/or the returned <span class="nctnt ncbi-class">CRef</span> can be saved.
+-   `GetInstance` - returns the object manager singleton (creating it if necessary).
+This method can be called multiple times and/or the returned `CRef` can be saved.

--   <span class="nctnt ncbi-func">RegisterDataLoader</span> - creates and registers data loader specified by driver name using plugin manager.
+-   `RegisterDataLoader` - creates and registers data loader specified by driver name using plugin manager.

--   <span class="nctnt ncbi-func">FindDataLoader</span> - finds data loader by its name.
+-   `FindDataLoader` - finds data loader by its name.
 Returns pointer to the loader or null if no loader was found.

--   <span class="nctnt ncbi-func">GetRegisteredNames</span> - fills vector of strings with the names of all registered data loaders.
+-   `GetRegisteredNames` - fills vector of strings with the names of all registered data loaders.

--   <span class="nctnt ncbi-func">void SetLoaderOptions</span> - allows to modify options (default flag and priority) of a registered data loader.
+-   `void SetLoaderOptions` - allows to modify options (default flag and priority) of a registered data loader.

--   <span class="nctnt ncbi-func">bool RevokeDataLoader</span> - revokes a registered data loader by pointer or name.
+-   `bool RevokeDataLoader` - revokes a registered data loader by pointer or name.
 Returns false if the loader is still in use.
 Throws exception if the loader is not registered.

 See the [CObjectManager API reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCObjectManager.html) for an up-to-date list of all methods.